The best way to get to FIFA Fan Festival Vancouver: TransLink's new very frequent, non-stop express bus connects SkyTrain to PNE

 Route and stop map of TransLink’s No. 11 FIFA Fan Festival Express bus route.
 (Kenneth Chan)

-Very extensive FIFA World Cup-branded wayfinding and instructional signage has been installed at 29th Avenue Station, Renfrew Station, and along the Renfrew Street side of Hastings Park to help passengers navigate the route and the broader transit network.
+Very extensive FIFA World Cup-branded wayfinding and instructional signage has been installed at 29th Avenue Station, Renfrew Station, and along the Renfrew Street side of Hastings Park to help passengers navigate the route and the broader public transit network.

 FIFA World Cup volunteers, along with Transit Security personnel and Transit Police officers, have also been deployed at all three bus stop locations to assist passengers and support public safety.